SamWindell/Signet/docs/usage.md

 ## auto-tune
 ### Description:
-AutoTune: tunes the file(s) to their nearest detected musical pitch.
+Tunes the file(s) to their nearest detected musical pitch.
 For example, a file with a detected pitch of 450Hz will be tuned to 440Hz (A4).

 ### Usage:
   `auto-tune` `[OPTIONS]`